Hali Welly: Filmmaking

-Feature films

-In 2015, Welly was credited as creative producer for Itanagar 0 KM.
+In 2015, Welly was credited as creative producer for the feature film, Itanagar 0 KM.
 The film was directed by Tai Gungte through Space Miracle Studio, and produced by Alison Welly.
+In 2020, he directed the short film, Swachh Bharat Mission: Arunachal Pradesh.

 In 2022, Welly served as line producer for Bhediya, a comedy horror film shot and set in Arunachal Pradesh.

 In 2023, Welly served as creative producer for Sangi Gai, a film directed by Nyago Ete and produced by Alison Welly Bakha.
 The film was screened at Cannes' Marché du Film in May 2024.

-In 2023, Hali Welly made his feature‑length directorial debut with The Redemption, a drama primarily in the Galo language.
-The Redemption was produced by Welly, who also co‑wrote it alongside Duyu Tabyo.
-According to Arunachal Times, Welly shot this film in the ProRes RAW format.
+Also in 2023, Welly made his feature‑length directorial debut with The Redemption, a drama primarily in the Gallo language.

-Photography

-Hali Welly won the Best Fashion Photographer Award at the inaugural North East Style Awards in 2017, held at Shilpagram, Guwahati.
-The event focused on fashion, visual arts, and fine arts across Northeast India.

-Civil service and engineering

-Hali Welly works as an Executive Engineer in the Arunachal Pradesh's Urban Development & Housing Department and is stationed at Aalo (West Siang district).
-He also served as Deputy Director in the Department of Urban Development, Government of Arunachal Pradesh.